Efficient Multi-basis Quantum Position Verification Secure against Generalized Adversaries: Results

-where the fact that $p_{err|r}'$ is affine in $\eta_r$ is utilized.
-Therefore, the conditional error is simply lower bounded by

-\end{proof} Since the strategy described in the theorem includes all possible $q$-qubit strategies, we obtain a valid lower bound on the error rate conditioned on detection.
-Therefore, if an error rate lower than $\varepsilon^{LB}$ is observed in the experiment in the asymptotic regime (no statistical fluctuations), we can be confident that there must be a party present at $P$ participating in the QPV protocol.\\
+where the linearity of the upper bound on the score allows $r$ to be removed. \end{proof} Since the strategy described in the theorem includes all possible $q$-qubit general strategies, we obtain a valid upper bound on the achievable score for any such adversary for each $\eta$.
+Therefore, if a larger score is observed in the experiment in the asymptotic regime, we can be confident that there must be a party present at $P$ participating in the QPV protocol.

-We simulate the error rate conditioned on photon detection based on Thm.~\ref{thm:Error_Rate_QPV_Entanglement}, with $\nu$ as defined in Thm.~\ref{thm:nu_value_compute}, and a choice of $\frac{\alpha}{2^n}=10^{-10}$ for large $n$.
-The value of $\tilde{\delta}$ is computed from the semidefinite program (SDP) in Sec.~\ref{sec:Trace_Dist_Improvement}, with an optimization of the threshold values $\etatol$ and $\epstol$.
-The results of the simulation are shown in Fig.~\ref{fig:QPV_Entanglement}, for three choices of $q_0$.
-We observe that larger $q_0$ (i.e. lower adversary memory size) would naturally lead to better performance.
-Moreover, the generalization appears to result in worse results relative to the analysis in Ref.~\cite{Llorenc2023}.